Megillat Esther and Student-Centered Learning

 Procedure

-Planning the unit:
+Planning and preparing the unit:

 - Review Megillat Esther perek bet.
 Divide the text into sections.
 The chapter can be divided as follows: pesukim 1-4, 5-8, 9-14, 15-18, and 19-23.
 Dividing text, especially into thematic units, is subjective.
 Most perakim can be looked at in a number of ways.
 The division above is one possibility.